 An interview in Forbes with Bruce Dern in August 2020 revealed that William Hurt was also set to return.
 Hurt plays Donald Cooperman, Billy McBride’s long-time adversary.
 He was chief bad guy in Season 1 but had only scattered apparitions in Season 2 that didn’t add up to much.
 In Season 3, although he reappeared only briefly, his influence was sufficient to almost scupper McBride’s class action before it had begun.

-The original streaming date for Season 4 on Amazon was expected to be early 2021, but then the world changed and production was halted on everything, everywhere—Goliath was shut down on 12 March 2020.
+The original streaming date for Season 4 on Amazon was expected to be early 2021, but then the world changed and production was halted on everything, everywhere, all at once—and Goliath was shut down on 12 March 2020.

 Production restarted in the autumn of 2020, but fans would have to wait until the autumn of 2021 to watch the final season.